dmbarbour/glas/docs/GlasApps.md

 Further, we could varify that critical transactions evaluate with worst-case timing under controllable stability assumptions.
 This enables "hard" real-time systems to be represented.

+### Search

+An application can specify a fitness heuristic and constraint variables.
+A runtime can heuristically tune those variables to improve fitness and stabilize them.
+This search pattern works especially well in context of reactive systems and backtracking, such as transaction loop applications.
+Reactive systems allow for ongoing adaptation with fitness based on runtime observations, while backtracking enables testing proposed variable assignments without committing to them.

+Constraint variables might be understood as a form of unfair non-deterministic choice.
+Unfair in the sense that the best choice for variables is sticky or [metastable](https://en.wikipedia.org/wiki/Metastability).
+The system might apply machine learning algorithms to assign the variables efficiently.
+The fitness heuristic can be expressed as a program annotation insofar as it influences non-deterministic choice but doesn't actually restrict that choice.

+Potential use cases include calibration or adaptation of applications.

 ### Live Coding

 Transaction loops don't solve live coding, but they do lower a few barriers.
 Application code can be updated atomically between transactions.
 Threads can be regenerated according to stable non-deterministic choice in the updated code.
 Divergence or 'tbd' programs simply never commit; they await programmer intervention and do not interfere with concurrent behavior.